 - Avoid smoking as it paralyzes the cilia in the lungs and takes longer to heal.

 - Avoid asking your doctor for an antibiotic.
-This is a viral infection and an antibiotic will not help.
+This is a viral infection and .
 In fact, it could make things worse.

 - Use a cough suppressant if you find it difficult to sleep.